 For the Means of Grace, and for the Hope of Glory

-The Capital Campaign at St. Mark's
+Building Love & Mercy Through the Capital Campaign at St. Mark's

 The line above comes from the General Thanksgiving prayed daily at Morning Prayer and Evening Prayer.
 It beautifully sums up the work we do as a church.
 We live for the means of grace, Jesus Christ, and we strive for the just kingdom of God, the hope of glory.
 The statement honors our past, but it also reflects that we are a future-oriented people, always keeping our sight on the hope we have for the world through Jesus Christ.